-Baby sitting by reliable teenagers can usually be found through lists circulating at the International School of Basel and the BCT.
+Baby sitting by reliable teenagers can usually be found through lists circulating at the International School of Basel and the Basel Children's Trust.
 If you have enrolled your children in one of the larger daycare centres, they usually can organise babysitting services.
 As can the Swiss Red Cross (061 319 5656) although not always with an English-speaking sitter.

 Finding a tagesmutter (childminder) is another possible option, although again these tend to be German-speaking.
 In Basel Stadt, you can contact the Verein fur Basler Tagesmutter (tel: 061 227 50 75) or contact your Gemeinde (local community centre).

-Basel Kindernaescht- this is a place where you can drop off your children for a few hours to play (subject to space) in the hands of experienced childminders, while you do your shopping or whatever in Basel.
+Basler Kindernaescht- this is a place where you can drop off your children for a few hours to play (subject to space) in the hands of experienced childminders, while you do your shopping or whatever in Basel.
 It is located close to Marktplatz right in the centre of Basel.
-Children accepted from 22 months.
-Only flexible service of its kind in Basel.
-Hourly rates 10CHF for first child and 7chf for siblings.
-At the time of writing there was a rumour that this facility might soon have to close due to some of its sponsors pulling out everyone is hoping someone will rescue it.
+Children accepted from 22 months - a godsend for last minute parental breaks.

 A list of English-speaking doctors is available and should be given to you on request when you relocate (especially if you/your spouse are joining one of the large pharmaceutical companies).
 A good site is www.doktor.ch which holds a database of specialist doctors in Switzerland.
 Click on BL or BS on the map and you can then visit the websites of local doctors and find the English-speaking ones.